ddfadela/digital-menu-frontend/README.md

   - Vote the experience (1-5 stars)
   - Add comments/feedback

-### 5. Real-Time Order Notifications

-Admins receive:

-- Instant WebSocket-based notifications for each new pending order
-- Notifications appear in the admin dashboard for real-time order management

 ### 6. Feedback System

 - Customers can review their past orders whe he see his orders that is accepted